Seawater systems for yachts

 What is reviewed

-From the entry point to the final component
+From the water intake to the final component

-We analyze the system from the water intake and hull fittings to pumps, manifolds, connections and associated lines, to detect weak points before the problem escalates.
+We analyze the circuit from the water inlet and hull fittings to pumps, manifolds, joints and associated lines, to detect weak points before the problem escalates.

 • Water inlet and passage